ericscharff/smallworld.js/NOTES.md

 The interpreter relies heavily on the Smalltalk definition of several key objects, including `Class`, `Method`, and `Context`.
 This is because much of what the interpreter needs to do is send messages to objects.
-An object's class has that object's methods, the method object has the byte codes needed to run that method, and the `Context` object represents a single frame in the call stack.
+An object's class has that object's methods, the method object has the bytecodes needed to run that method, and the `Context` object represents a single frame in the call stack.
 The ability for Smalltalk to inspect and manipulate these objects is what gives it it's distinct dynamic nature.
 However, the interpreter (for